mattray/spiceweasel/README.md

 ## Clusters ##

 Clusters are not a type supported by Chef, this is a logical construct added by Spiceweasel to enable managing sets of infrastructure together.
-The `cluster` section is a special case of `node`, where each member of the named cluster in the manifest will be tagged to ensure that the entire cluster may be created, refreshed and destroyed in sync.
+The `clusters` section is a special case of `nodes`, where each member of the named cluster in the manifest will be tagged to ensure that the entire cluster may be created, refreshed and destroyed in sync.
 The node syntax is the same as that under `nodes`, the only addition is the cluster name.

 ```
 clusters: